RJiazhen/api-auto-mcp-server-demo/README.md

-# API Auto MCP Server Test
+# API Auto MCP Server Demo

 This is a demo project for testing and demonstrating the features of [API Auto MCP Server](https://github.com/RJiazhen/api-auto-mcp-server).